mdegis/rails_boilerplate/README.md

 ## [Devise](https://github.com/plataformatec/devise)

 - Devise user setup is done (sign in, sign out, confirmation, reset password)
-- Add Username and ability to login with e-mail or username
+- Add 'username' and ability to login with e-mail or username
-- Add Last Seen to user (5 minutes threshold for each `authenticate_user!` call)
+- Add Last Seen to the user (5 minutes threshold for each `authenticate_user!` call)
-- Lock account for 2 hours if 10 wrong login attempts are made and send e-mail to unlock it imidieatly
+- Lock account for 2 hours if 10 wrong login attempts are made and send an e-mail to unlock it immediately
-- Create user without confirmation method for terminal usage
+- Create a user without confirmation method for terminal usage

 ## [Grape](https://github.com/ruby-grape/grape)